It’s time to make some hard decisions about what is going with you when you move to Australia.

 Shipments to Australia take time.
 Like I said above, our shipment took 3 months.

 Even after your shipment arrives in Sydney, Australian Quarantine needs to go through the boxes.
-The time needed for that varies from container to container and is not included in your original shipment ETA.
+The time needed for that varies from container to container and is not included in your original shipment estimated time of arrival.

-Other things that you might want to consider sending in a box to your hotel in Sydney are kid’s supplies, like stuffed animals and other toys, bed sheets, towels, pillows (consider vacuum sealing them) and blankets.
+Other things that you might want to consider sending in a box are kid’s supplies, like stuffed animals and other toys, bed sheets, towels, pillows (consider vacuum sealing them) and blankets.

 If you are arriving in the fall (Australia’s autumn is around the end of April and May) then add some winter clothes to the box.
 There is no need to pack a bunch of sweaters in your suitcase since you probably won’t need them until June or July.